-In 1203, king John granted Lordship of Gower to William de Braose, although quickly confiscated his property when began to suspect him of disloyalty.
-William fled abroad, but his wife and eldest son were captured and starved to death.
-In Wales, the survivors of the de Braose family have entered into an open conflict against the Crown in collaboration with the Welsh prince, Llywelyn ap Iorwerth.
-In 1212, on behalf of William, Rhys Gryg, son of Lord Rhys, attacked the castle in Swansea without success.
-The death of king John in 1216 and the policy of reconciliation of his successor, Henry III, led to peace with the de Braose family.
-However, this change resulted in another attack by Rhys Gryg on Swansea in 1217 and the capture of the castle.
-The de Braose family regained control of Swansea in 1220, as part of an agreement between Llywelyn ap Iorwerth and Henry III.
-During the period of the peace that followed, the castle was rebuilt into a stone, probably between 1221 and 1284.
+In 1203, King John handed over Gower to William de Braose, though he quickly confiscated his estates when he began to suspect him of disloyalty.
+In 1208, Falkes de Breaute was appointed the castle custodian, William fled abroad, and his wife and eldest son were captured and starved to death.
+In Wales, survivors of the de Braose family came into open conflict with the Crown in collaboration with the Welsh prince of Gwynedd, Llywelyn ap Iorwerth.
+In 1212, Rhys Gryg, son of Lord Rhys, attacked Swansea Castle without success on behalf of William and Llywelyn, but the death of King John in 1216 and the reconciliation policy of his heir, Henry III, led the Crown to reconcile with the de Braose family.
+The change of allies resulted in a retaliatory attack on Swansea, initiated by Llywelyn ap Iorwerth.
+In 1217, Gower invaded Rhys Gryg, who captured Swansea and banished the Anglo-Normans.
+The de Braose family regained control of Swansea three years later, as part of an agreement between Llywelyn ap Iorwerth and Henry III, though Llywelyn had to forcibly take Gower from Rhys, who did not recognize the agreement with the king.
+During the peace period that followed, Swansea Castle began to be rebuild into stone one, probably between 1221 and 1284.

-In subsequent years, the owners were less and less at the castle, which was systematically losing its importance.
-When the English Civil War broke out in 1642, it was in such bad condition, that none of the parties used it in battles.
-In the seventies of the seventeenth century, the square tower of the castle was used as a bottle factory, and in 1700 the town hall was established in the castle courtyard.
-Then, the castle was used by the army as a prison.
-In the 1840s, the course of the Tawe River was changed, which stopped running near the ruins of the castle.
+Cradock’s successor was Sir George Herbert, who in 1534 repaired roofs and prison cells.
+As early as 1583, however, the “castel of Swanzey” was described as dilapidated and destroyed.
+When the English Civil War broke out in 1642, the castle was in such a bad condition that neither side used it in combat.
+In the 1670s, the square tower of the castle was used as a bottle factory, and in 1700, the town hall was built in the castle courtyard.
+Then the area of the castle was used by the army and prison services.
+In the 1840s, the course of the Tawe River was changed, and it stopped flowing near the ruins of the castle.

-Until today only the ruin of the so-called New Castle from the turn of the 13th and 14th centuries has been preserved.
-You can see the outer walls of the building of the great hall, the communication tower in the former ward, the four-sided Solar Tower, cylindrical latrine tower and four-sided, much rebuilt tower on the north-eastern side.
-Fortunately, the 14th-century arcades have survived on the outer wall of the castle and on the quadrilateral tower.
-In the tangle of modern buildings, you can still find relics of the outer ring of fortifications.
-Unfortunately, the castle was surrounded by modern skyscrapers, badly corresponding to the medieval buildings.
-Visiting the interiors is not possible, although some interesting vaulted rooms and portals have been preserved.
+Only the ruin of the so-called New Castle from the turn of the 13th and 14th centuries has survived to the present day.
+You can see the walls of the southern wing, a communication turret in the former courtyard, a quadrilateral tower (Solar Tower), a semi-cylindrical latrine tower and a corner, four-sided, significantly rebuilt tower on the north-eastern side.
+Fortunately, the fourteenth-century arcades on the outer facade of the castle and the south-eastern tower survived.
+In the thicket of present buildings, you can still find relics of the outer ring of fortifications.
+Unfortunately, the castle is surrounded by modern skyscrapers, badly corresponding to the medieval buildings.
+Visiting the interior is not possible, although some interesting vaulted rooms and portals have been preserved.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.